Predictive Aggregate Measurement

 This provides a comprehensive view of campaign performance but doesn't expose data about the individual user.

-The aggregated data is presented in a way that marketers can get actionable insights while preventing user-level identification.
+The aggregated data is presented in a way that marketers can get actionable insights while still preventing user-level identification.

 Together, these three data precautions help ensure that your user's privacy is respected, while still giving you valuable insights.